aisingapore/TagUI/README.md

 frame|frame name &#124; subframe name if any|specify next step is within frame/subframe

 1. Above words are case-insensitive to let users write flexibly in the way they want
-2. Extra spaces between parameters and | are trimmed for flexible user formatting
+2. Extra spaces between parameters and | are optional, for flexible user formatting
 3. JavaScript code can be used (in CasperJS's context); if/for/while applies to next step
 4. XPath is robust for identification and used to check for a particular webpage element
 5. XPath is checked in following order of priority full-xpath, id, name, class, title, text()